30 August 2025

 Battle of Gross Jagersdorf.

-Game of Seven years War Prussians vs Prussians in East Prussian, 30th August 1757.
+Game of Seven years War Russians vs Prussians in East Prussian, 30th August 1757.

 Using FOB 3 in 15mm.